 For more info about Scotch Eggs, and a nice look at a variety of them, check out this blog: The Search for the World’s Best Scotch Egg.

-One of my former colleagues made these Scotch Eggs and connected with a childhood memory: click here to read this sweet little story.
+One of my former colleagues made these Scotch Eggs and connected with a childhood memory: click here or below to read this sweet little story.

 Copyright 2015, Glover Gardens Cookbook